hmrc/smartpay-connect-stub/README.md

 Unfortunatelu because this service exposes a websocket endpoint it can't be deployd to MDTP platform.
 MDTP doesn't support such technology.
 Therefore this service has to always run on developer's machine.

 It has to also run locally when testing F2F on integrated environment (like Development, QA or Staging).

+At the moment only Development and Staging are configured to connect to this stub.
+This is done in _face-to-face-frontend` microservice via setting `smartpayConnectUrl` [property](https://github.com/hmrc/face-to-face-frontend/blob/main/conf/application.conf#L119) pointing to production microservice or this stub.

 # How to run